 A comprehensive seismic station at Alice Springs (Joint Geological and Geophysical Research Station) is operated jointly under an agreement between the Governments of Australia and the United States of America.
-The agencies for the Governments are, respectively, the Department of Science and Technology and the United States Air Force.
+The agencies for the Governments are, respectively, the Department of Resources and Energy and the United States Air Force.

-The station provides continuous seismic records to assist the United States Government in the identification of underground nuclear explosions and, through the Department of Science and Technology, provides seismic records to the Bureau of Mineral Resources.
-Records are also available, through the Department of Science and Technology, to Australian scientists for research in earth physics.
+The station provides continuous seismic records to assist the United States Government in the identification of underground nuclear explosions and provides seismic records to the Bureau of Mineral Resources.
+Records are also available, through the Department of Resources and Energy, to Australian scientists for research in earth physics.